workgroupengineering/Documentation/guides/developer-guides/macos-development.md

 # macOS Development

+## How to build and run your AvaloniaUI app for macOS

+It's actually really simple.
+If you're developing in Windows (which is easier for a Windows developer), once your AvaloniaUI application is looking about right and you're ready to try it on macOS, copy your entire project folder to your Mac (don't worry - all the files will be treated as basic flat files).
+If you have a github for it, commit it and then check it out on your dev Mac machine.

+You'll need Visual Studio for MacOS.

+Open your project's SLN file in Visual Studio for MacOS.

+Then run.

+That's it.

+VS for Mac will recompile the code and since it's target independent, it will build the native (ie: Mac) version and link all the Mac target DLLs for .Net Core 6.0 and AvaloniaUI.

+The following instructions are for more advanced builds such as having a proper Mac app bundle or of you need better intergration with native MacOS.

 ## Native code

 The native macOS code is located at `native/Avalonia.Native/src/OSX`.
 Open the `Avalonia.Native.OSX.xcodeproj` project in Xcode.